ShanaScogin/BayesPostEst/README.md

 One way to assess model fit is to calculate the area under the Receiver Operating Characteristic (ROC) and Precision-Recall curves.
 A short description of these curves and their utility for model assessment is provided in [Beger (2016)](http://dx.doi.org/10.2139/ssrn.2765419).
 The `mcmcRocPrc` function produces an object with four elements: the area under the ROC curve, the area under the PR curve, and two dataframes to plot each curve.
 When `fullsims` is set to `FALSE`, the elements represent the median of the posterior distribution of each quantity.

-Because each of these measures relies on comparing the observed $y$ to $Pr(y = 1)$, the function requires both the posterior distribution of all regression coefficients as well as a model frame.
+Because each of these measures relies on comparing the observed \emph{y} to \emph{Pr(y = 1)}, the function requires both the posterior distribution of all regression coefficients as well as a model frame.
 This model frame contains all variables used to estimate the model, with the outcome variable in the first column and all other variables following thereafter.

 ```{r}